With recreational cannabis set to become legal across Canada in mid-October, some are raising concerns about the protection of consumer privacy.

 Challenges with Cyber Insurance

 Some retailers may chose to pursue cyber insurance to transfer some of their risk to another party.
-Why cyber insurance, particularly for activities such as breach response, are a good idea, they are only part of an effective strategy.
+While cyber insurance, particularly for activities such as funding breach response teams, are a good idea, they are only part of an effective strategy.